newsdev/ai2html/README.md

 ## How to use ai2html

 1. Create your Illustrator artwork.
-Size the artboard to the dimensions that you want the div to appear on the web page.
-Make sure your `Document Color Mode` is set to `RGB` and that your document is saved.
+  - Size the artboard to the dimensions that you want the div to appear on the web page.
+  - Make sure your `Document Color Mode` is set to `RGB`.
+  - Make sure your document is saved.
+  - Use Arial or Georgia unless you have added your own fonts to the `fonts` array in the script.
 2. Run the script by choosing: `File > Scripts > ai2html`
 3. Go to the folder containing your Illustrator file.
 Inside will be a folder called `ai2html-output`.
 Open the html files in your browser to preview your output.